Density of the free additive convolution of multi-cut measures: Statement of results

+We next turn to the study of the local behavior of $\rho_t$ near the points in $\mathcal{S}_t$, i.e.\ the points~$E_t$ such that $E_0:=\frac{E_t}{t}$ is an atom of $\mu$ with $\mu(\lbrace E_0 \rbrace)\geq 1-\frac{1}{t}$.
+The analysis performed in Theorems \ref{Theorem 2} and \ref{Theorem 22} below relies on a version of Plemelj's formula (see Lemma \ref{Plemelj}) that holds along any sequences that are not necessarily non-tangential.
+In order to use Lemma~\ref{Plemelj}, we make the following assumption on the probability measure $\mu$.

-In Theorems \ref{Theorem 2} and \ref{Theorem 22}, we consider the class of probability measures that satisfy Assumption~\ref{main assumption} and the following property.
-If we denote by $\rho$ the density of the absolutely continuous part of $\mu$, then for each interval $[E_{-},E_{+}]$ in the support of $\mu$, the function
+\begin{assumption} Let $\mu$ be a probability measure that satisfies Assumption \ref{main assumption} and $\rho$ denote the density of its absolutely continuous part.
+We assume that for any interval $[E_{-},E_{+}]$ in the support of $\mu$, the function

-is Hölder-continuous.
-We used the notations $\beta^{-}, \beta^{+}$ for the exponents of $\rho$ in \eqref{Jacobi} corresponding to $E_{-}$ and $E_{+}$ respectively.
-As we will see, this assumption ensures that Plemelj's formula can be extended along any sequences.
+is Hölder continuous.
+We use the notations $\beta^{-}$, $\beta^{+}$ for the exponents of $\rho$ corresponding respectively to $E_{-}$ and $E_{+}$ in \eqref{Jacobi}. \end{assumption}

-For brevity, we introduce the following notations.
-For any pure point $E_0$ of the measure~$\mu$ with mass greater than $1-\frac{1}{t}$, we set

-We further remark that $B$ extends non-tangentially to the real line by Plemelj's formula and that $B(\omega)$ is positive when $\omega$ is on the left of the support of $\mu$, and negative when $\omega$ is on its right.
-When $\omega$ is in between two of its components, the sign of $B$ may change.
-We next consider a pure point $E_0$ of the measure $\mu$ and determine in the next theorem the asymptotics of $\rho_t(E)$, when $E$ is close to $tE_0$ and $A(t)$ is either strictly positive, or converges to zero at a slow rate.